-The working group members are not a representative cross section of all interested parties.
-Most representatives on the working group have generation businesses and the ERA recognises their interest in supporting changes that increase the cost of capital and value of the BRCP.
-All three responses from working group members considered that the current calculation of the weighted average cost of capital underestimated the cost of capital.
+recognises their interest in supporting changes that increase the cost of capital and value of the BRCP.
+All four responses from the Working Group members considered that the current calculation of the weighted average cost of capital underestimated the cost of capital.
 They considered this was because the calculation underestimated the risk that private investors faced when developing power generation projects in the WEM.
 These submissions indicated increasing investment risk for electricity generation projects due to changes and uncertainties in the market, including changes to the reserve capacity pricing mechanism, changing demand levels, the removal of long-term special capacity credit price arrangements for new entrants, and deep transmission connection costs from the calculation of the BRCP.
-Working group member comments about the calculation of weighted average cost of capital are addressed in section 3.